 Throughout the process, we keep close track of the claim’s progress and make sure to keep you updated.
 We will even help you find appropriate medical care, affordable housing and assistance for other legal matters.
 We are truly passionate about being there for you and making a meaningful difference during this time of need.

 If you’ve been denied, the last thing you need to worry about is money.
 By law, there are no fees for our legal services until we recover benefits for you.
 All Social Security Disability lawyers work on a contingency basis, receiving a portion of the back pay that you are awarded by the Social Security Administration (SSA).

 When you hire a lawyer to represent you during the disability appeal process, your lawyer will receive either 25-percent of your disability back payment or $6,000 (whichever is less).

 Remember, the attorney you choose does make a difference.
-So why not pick an attorney that focuses on social security disability and has the skills, experience, resources and dedication to get the benefits you deserve as quickly as possible.
+So why not pick an attorney with years of experience with social security disability claims and a track record of winning $millions.
 Call or request your FREE case review today!